-- 3.1 The Local Plan, when it is fully adopted, will be the Development Plan for Staffordshire Moorlands and its policies will form the basis for planning decisions in the District.
-It sets out the vision, objectives, spatial strategy and policies for the development of Staffordshire Moorlands for the period up to 2031.
+- 3.1 The Local Plan is the Development Plan for Staffordshire Moorlands and its policies form the basis for planning decisions in the District.
+It sets out the vision, objectives, spatial strategy and policies for the development of Staffordshire Moorlands for the period up to 2033.
 This means that the Local Plan covers a range of matters including: - How many new homes will be required and where they should be located; - How much employment land is needed and where it should be provided; - Protecting and improving important open areas and providing new ones; - Provision of new transport infrastructure including roads, cycle routes and footpaths; and - How town centres and community facilities in the District could be improved. - 3.2 The Local Plan identifies overarching objectives for spatial planning in Staffordshire Moorlands.
 It will be used by everyone who wants to see how the District will change and what new development is envisaged over the next 15 years.
-The Local Plan also identifies sites that will accommodate most of the development intended. - 3.3 This Report provides an account of the Equality Impact Assessment of the Staffordshire Moorlands Local Plan Submission Version 2018 proposed minor modifications.
+The Local Plan also identifies sites that will accommodate most of the development intended. - 3.3 This Report provides an account of the Equality Impact Assessment of the Staffordshire Moorlands Local Plan at key stages throughout the plan production process including the initial stage in 2014 (prior to any consultation), Preferred Options 2017, Submission Version 2018 and subsequent pre-hearing minor modifications (June 2018) and post-hearing main and additional modifications (September 2019) as well as assessment of new modifications accompanying the Inspector's Report (published in July 2020) and the Council's final Additional Modifications schedule.
+Consequently, the assessment findings at each key stage have been taken into account when considering the wording of plan policies throughout the process.